Connectome: Alternatives to EM for detailed connectomes

-In 2024, a new technique called LICONN combined hydrogel expansion with light microscopy (as opposed to electron microscopy) to generate neuron level connectomes.
+In 2022, a new technique called LICONN combined hydrogel expansion with light microscopy (as opposed to electron microscopy) to generate neuron level connectomes.
 The chief advantages are cheaper equipment (optical vs EM microscopes), faster data acquisition, and multi-color labelling.

 Plasticity of the connectome

 At the beginning of the connectome project, it was thought that the connections between neurons were unchangeable once established and that only individual synapses could be altered.
-However, recent evidence suggests that connectivity is also subject to change, termed neuroplasticity.
+However, evidence suggests that connectivity is also subject to change, termed neuroplasticity.
 There are two ways that the brain can rewire: formation and removal of synapses in an established connection or formation or removal of entire connections between neurons.

 Pathology

 Connectomics have been used to assess brain states in both health and disease.
 Moreover, connectome-based methods have had an impact on planning or understanding therapeutic options, such as invasive and noninvasive brain stimulation procedures.
 In this context, the term 'connectomic surgery' was introduced in 2012, as a framework to define or refine surgical targets by identifying pathological brain circuits using neuroimaging techniques such as diffusion-imaging based tractography that are also leveraged for macroscale connectomics.
 Dysfunctional brain circuits are thought to mediate neurological or psychiatric symptoms in various disorders, and have also been referred to as 'oscillopathies', with the idea that aberrant oscillations unfold along brain circuits, carrying meaningless noise, instead of meaningful information flow throughout the brain.
 Once identified, dysfunctional circuits may be lesioned by means of ablative neurosurgery or disrupted by means of deep brain stimulation.
 The (hypothetical) complete library that maps dysfunctional circuits onto specific neurological or psychiatric symptoms has been termed the 'dysfunctome' of the human brain, which could be iteratively mapped and used to inform interventional brain circuit therapeutics.